 - It is an offence for a landlord to change the locks on doors to the rental unit or building without giving a copy of the new keys to the tenant.

 - It is an offence to make a tenant move out of a rental unit by giving the tenant a notice of termination for a reason that the landlord knew was untrue.

 - It is an offence to take a tenant’s possessions without following the rules.

-- It is an offence to fail to make an evicted tenant’s property available for 72 hours between 8 a.m. and 8 p.m. after the order to evict is enforced by the sheriff.
+- It is an offence to fail to make an evicted tenant’s property available for 72 hours after the order to evict is enforced by the sheriff between the hours of 8 a.m. and 8 p.m.

-- It is an offence to withhold or interfere with the reasonable supply of a vital service, which includes hot or cold water, fuel, electricity, natural gas and heat (during the prescribed time).
+- It is an offence to withhold or interfere with the reasonable supply of a vital service, which includes hot or cold water, fuel, electricity, natural gas and (during certain times of the year) heat.

 - It is an offence to terminate the obligation to supply electricity without the tenant’s consent in contravention of subsection 137(3); under the Act.

 - It is an offence to charge a tenant a portion of the cost of the utility without the consent of the tenant in contravention of subsection 138 (1); under the Act.